-It is very important to the cuisines of Germany, Poland and Hungary, and also in parts of France with German exposure.
+It is very important to the cuisines of Germany, Poland, Russia, Hungary and parts of the Balkans, and also in parts of France with German exposure.
 Sauerkraut consumption has been declining in North America, which is not surprisingly since what is generally served here is of indifferent quality and prepared with little care.

 More on Pickled and Preserved

 History: Sauerkraut is said to have been first developed China by pickling cabbage in rice vinegar.
 It is said to have been a major supply for the building of the Great Wall of China to keep the workers from dying at a non-renewable rate.
 It was not salt fermented like modern sauerkraut, because salt was far to expensive to waste on laborers being worked to death, and it was made from Napa type cabbage (actually a turnip green).

 From China it said to have been adopted by Mongols and Tatars who found it a durable food for their invading armies.
 They in turn carried it to Europe where it was adopted in Hungary, and by the 16th century was well known in Germany and Poland.
 I suspect that sauerkraut as we know it today was developed in Poland, where there have been huge salt mines since ancient times.

 Kimchee is a Korean salt pickle similar to sauerkraut and most often made from Napa cabbage but also other vegetables, often with plenty of spicy chili flake (not all kimchee contains cabbage - or chili).
 Pao cai and Suan cai are Chinese sauerkrauts made from Napa cabbage in the north and from mustard greens in the south.